 Philosophy at Dundee is strongly research orientated.
 Our staff are all very active in research and we are committed to promoting a first class research culture dedicated to producing research of the highest quality in a supportive and stimulating environment.
 We can provide expert supervision in a wide range of areas if you are considering studying for a PhD.
-We are also keen to support interdisciplinary work, particularly in Philosophy and the Arts.
+We are also keen to support interdisciplinary work, particularly in Philosophy and the Arts, Philosophy and the Life Sciences, and Philosophy and Technology.
 Joint supervision can be arranged for such projects involving other areas of the University.

 Our students benefit from our School being a member of the Scottish Graduate School for Arts & Humanities (SGSAH) who support world-leading doctoral training in the arts and humanities across Scotland.